smlhelp/book/docs/concepts/lazy/coinduction.md

 - `Nil`.
 - `Cons (x, L')` where `L' ()` is productive (for some `x`).

-Essentially, we are guarenteeing that `L`, and any sub-`lazylist`s don't loop forever (or raise exceptions) when we try to look at their elements.
+Essentially, we are guaranteeing that `L` and any sub-`lazylist`s don't loop forever (or raise exceptions) when we try to look at their elements.
 This is great, now we can start requiring that inputs to our functions give productive `lazylist`s and that our functions output productive `lazylist`s.